Background pattern

 How and when to use Tramadol Basi

-Tramadol should be injected slowly, usually into a vein in the arm, muscle (usually the buttocks) or under the skin.
+Tramadol should be injected slowly, usually into a vein in the arm, muscle (usually the buttocks), or under the skin.
 Alternatively, tramadol can be diluted and administered intravenously by infusion.

 For how long to use Tramadol Basi

-Using more Tramadol Basi than you should
+If you use more Tramadol Basi than you should

-Stopping treatment with Tramadol Basi
+If you stop treatment with Tramadol Basi

-If you want to stop using your medication, talk to your doctor first, especially if you have been using it for a long time.
+If you want to stop using your medicine, talk to your doctor first, especially if you have been using it for a long time.
 Your doctor will inform you when and how to stop it, which can be done by gradually reducing the dose to reduce the likelihood of unnecessary side effects (withdrawal symptoms).

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-The most common side effects during treatment with tramadol are nausea and dizziness, which occur in more than 1 in 10 people.
+The most frequent adverse effects during treatment with tramadol are nausea and dizziness, which occur in more than 1 in 10 people.

 Very common: may affect more than 1 in 10 people